Export VAT - What is Export VAT?

 If you sell services to businesses based in the EU, you would not normally charge VAT.
 Instead, your customer will pay VAT in their own country by following the reverse charge procedure.

-When selling services to consumers in other EU countries, the customer should be charged the rate of VAT that applies in your country.
+When selling services to consumers in other EU countries, the customer should be charged the same rate of VAT that applies in the UK (i.e. 20%).

 Export VAT in Debitoor

-Debitoor invoicing software is set up for intra-Community transactions to export goods and services.
-Plus, with multi-currency invoice templates and many different different language options, its easy to send invoices to international customers.
+Debitoor invoicing software is set up for intra-Community transactions, making it easy for you to export goods and services across Europe.
+Plus, with multi-currency invoice templates and many different different language options, you can tailor your invoices for international customers.